-- 7.4.6 The direction of impact shall be as specified as follows - 7.4.6.1 The direction of impact shall be in the fore and aft vertical plane of the paragraph of the vehicle to be tested.
-The tolerance for this direction is $\pm 2^{\circ}$.
+7.4.65.
+The direction of impact shall be as specified as follows

+The direction of impact shall be in the fore and aft vertical plane of the paragraph of the vehicle to be tested at an angle of 65° to the horizontal [The situation of windscreen is to be confirmed prior to the next meeting].
+The tolerance for this direction is $\pm -2^{\circ}$.
 The direction of impact of tests to the front structure shall be downward and rearward.